ederwander/HackPitchTrack/README.md

 Yes, it is just a concept to prove that the original patent equations work, it is an autocorrelation variant, they certainly need to be improved!

-OK `Python` makes me nervous when I percieve how slow the loops are, so I needed to vectorize to gain speed and skip some loops, maybe the equations are not so easy to see in the coded file ...
+OK, `Python` makes me nervous when I percieve how slow the loops are, so I needed to vectorize to gain speed and skip some loops, maybe the equations are not so easy to see in the coded file ...

 # FUN